recogito/realtime-annotation-server/README.md

 # Annotorious Real-Time Annotation Server

-An experimental real-time annotation server that enables GoogleDocs-style live collaboration in Annotorious.
+An experimental annotation server that enables GoogleDocs-style live collaboration in Annotorious.
 Built with RethinkDB and NodeJS.
 Try the online demo here: